nyudlts/jisu-api/README.md

 # jisu-api
 A simple Node.js Express server to enable api calls from the jisu-reader to the Solr database.
-This project also contains python scripts for ingesting EPUB books into Solr.
+This project also contains python scripts for ingesting EPUB books into Solr and a 'docs' directory that should include all the EPUBs that will be available to the jisu-reader in production.

 ## Dev Setup
 For development purposes it is possible to run this project locally.